Lazarus and the Rich Man Parable Life Lessons

 What does it look like to prioritize money over God?
 When money separates us from loving others, it’s an idol.
 Some examples would be things like neglecting family time or obligations because you’re working for money beyond what you need.
 We do need money.
 We need a place to live and food to eat.
 Our children need clothing and schooling.
 But when we have plenty and still constantly seek a bigger house, a better car, or a more lavish vacation than our friend took, we should evaluate our motives for money versus God.
 If we’re working endless hours per week for extra frills while missing our children’s activities or not spending time with our spouse, then money has taken priority over God.
 If we don’t help people who need help and support our church, we’ve let money come between us and God.

-Just as each of us has our own personal relationship with God, we have a unique personal relationship with money.
+Just as each of us has a personal relationship with God, we have a unique personal relationship with money.
 Only you can know whether money is an idol in your life and your heart.

 4. Here’s Your Warning